vihela-s-panawala/combined-maths-lms-V1/Project-Overview.md

 ---

-# 🧠 Answer-Sheet Analysis — Planned
+# 🧠 Answer-Sheet Analysis — BETA

 A future version is intended to explore an **image-reading AI pipeline** capable of analysing submitted answer sheets.